ShadowMario/FNF-PsychEngine/README.md

 * Keoiki - Note Splash Animations
 * Smokey - Sprite Atlas Support
 * Nebula the Zorua - LUA JIT Fork and some Lua reworks
+* KarvDev - helping me do some features of Psyde Engine
 _____________________________________

 # Features